Alert:

 Consider camping on the Refuge to listen to the elk bugle all night long.
 Flushing toilets, potable water, reservable camp sites, trash collection and cell phone service are NOT available.
 But you will find solitude and wonderful night sky viewing.

 There are several options for camping around the Elk Viewing Area.
-Slippery Ann, Jones Island, and Rock Creek Boat Launch offer camping areas with vault toilets.
+Upper and Lower Slippery Ann Camping Areas, Jones Island, and Rock Creek Boat Launch offer camping areas with vault toilets.
+These camping areas are first come, first served and are not reservable.
 Visitors may disperse camp outside of the closed Elk Viewing Area.
-Dispersed camping must take place within 100 yards of an open numbered road.
+Dispersed camping must take place within 100 yards of an open, numbered road.
 Pay attention to all closed area signs.
 Please see our regulations page for more information.

-James Kipp Campground, operated by the Bureau of Land Management, is located on the south bank of the Missouri River on HWY 191.
+James Kipp Campground, operated by the Bureau of Land Management, is located on the south bank of the Missouri River on Highway 191.
 Call (406) 622-4000 for more information.

 The Malta Area Chamber of Commerce (406) 654-1776, and the Lewistown Chamber of Commerce, (406) 535-5436, have more information regarding private camping, hotels, and other lodging options near the Refuge.